Information

 Costs of selling a home in Spain

-In this section, we look at the various expenses associated with selling a property in Spain in 2024 and what documents and certificates are required.
-Prices are described with + IVA which is equivalent to VAT.
+In this section, we look at the various expenses associated with selling a property in Spain in 2025 and which documents and certificates are required.
+Prices are described with + IVA, which is the equivalent of VAT.
 There is 21% VAT on services in Spain.

-What is the cost of a real estate agent in Spain
+What is the cost of a broker in Spain

-Real estate agent fees are normally 4-5% + IVA of the sales price and are normally only paid on completion of the sale.
-In the case of sales of expensive properties, a lower percentage rate is possible.
-The real estate agent is expected to advertise widely in several countries and to cover all expenses for advertising, marketing materials and all expenses for viewings.
+The agent’s commission is normally 4-5% + IVA of the sale price and is usually only paid upon completion of the sale.
+For the sale of high-end properties, a lower percentage may be possible.
+The agent is expected to advertise widely in several countries and cover all costs for advertising, marketing materials, and all expenses related to viewings.
 Read more about what’s included when you sell your home with us.

-Be aware that some estate agents charge the buyer, either all or part of the fee.
-This breaks with tradition and is perceived by many potential buyers as dishonest marketing, and you lose potential buyers when they are hit with a large extra cost.
-That’s why you sometimes see ads online that say “without commission”, where the real estate agent clarifies that this is the price of the property and there is nothing extra besides the purchase costs of about 12-13%.
+Please NOTE that some agents charge the buyer for all or part of the fee.
+This deviates from tradition and is perceived by many potential buyers as dishonest marketing; you may lose potential buyers when they are hit with a large unexpected cost.
+This is why you sometimes see online ads stating “no agent fees,” where the agent specifies that the price shown is the price of the home and nothing extra will be added except for the closing costs of approximately 12-13%.

 We strongly recommend that the estate agent’s fee and the maximum price for which the property will be advertised are set out in the contract.
 It’s easy to be tempted by simple marketing tricks such as “we’ll sell your property for free” or that they operate with low fees of 2-3%, where they then invoice the buyer in addition so that they achieve the fee they want.
 This will probably result in you being left with less for your property, as this practice causes you to lose potential buyers along the way, and once a buyer arrives, they will demand that they get the property at the advertised price and then you as the seller will have to reduce the price anyway.